-Measuring impact is the recognized way to show the value your organization is delivering to its beneficiaries and society as a whole.
+Measuring impact is the recognized way to show the value your organization is delivering to its beneficiaries and society.
 In this blog, we will explore some key reasons to measure your impact and how you can leverage your reports to help different stakeholders make sense of your social impact initiative.
 Once you are thorough with the benefits of this process, we recommend checking our complete guide on impact assessment here.

 5 Reasons to Measure Social Impact:

 1. Clear Social Return on Investment Means Access to Finance with Values-Aligned Investors

-Impact is an increasingly important item on investors' agendas and one that is proving hard to ignore.
+The impact is increasingly important on investors' agendas and is proving hard to ignore.
 For organizations looking to access funding, getting ahead by embedding good impact practices and measuring relevant impact will ensure your social enterprise stands out from the crowd in a competitive bidding process.

-Demonstrating exactly how you deliver on your mission, being able to communicate the social value expected from an investment, can make the difference between securing funding and missing a valuable opportunity.
+Demonstrating exactly how you deliver on your mission and being able to communicate the social value expected from an investment can make the difference between securing funding and missing a valuable opportunity.

 2. Measuring impact is the sign of a well-run ship

-Impact can be a form of performance monitoring, and if you are embedding impact measurement within your organization then it sets up very visible ways of judging the success of an organization and showing that it is delivering to its beneficiaries.
+The impact can be a form of performance monitoring.
+Suppose you are embedding impact measurement within your organization.
+In that case, it sets up very visible ways of judging the success of an organization and showing that it is delivering to its beneficiaries.

-It is a signal to donors, investors, and beneficiaries that your organization cares about improving its delivery, and is willing to be held accountable for its performance.
+It signals to donors, investors, and beneficiaries that your organization cares about improving its delivery and is willing to be held accountable for its performance.

 This transparency increases engagement from external donors and can also help to motivate employees and volunteers as they see the progress they are contributing towards.